Author: Laura Morrison

 Lastly, managerial or supervisory staff should be trained in how to assist employees in developing a personal safety plan if they are experiencing violence.
 It’s very possible that going to work, having workplace relationships, and earning a personal income are the only means through which someone experiencing domestic violence has a “way out”.
 Because of this, co-workers, supervisors, and employers can play a vital role in distributing the cycle of domestic abuse not only among those in their company, but also in the greater community.

 Need help with your workplace?
-Book a free expert session.
+Book a support expert session.